De tú a tú

-De tú a tú (From You to You) was a Spanish television program broadcast by Antena 3 from 1990 to 1993.
+De tú a tú (From You to You) is a Spanish television program broadcast by Antena 3 from 1990 to 1993.
 It was presented by the journalist Nieves Herrero.

 Format

 The show, originally co-presented by Jesús Cisneros, began its broadcasts in the form of a morning magazine, aired Monday through Friday from 9:30 a.m. to 2:00 p.m.
 It included, like other shows broadcast in the same time slot, interviews, debates, musical performances, news, contests, and health tips by Bartolomé Beltrán.
 It also featured television series such as La intrusa, General Hospital, and Peyton Place.

 Beginning on 26 February 1991, the show had a night edition, broadcast on Tuesdays, and premiered with an interview of Camilo José Cela.
 A month later, the daily morning edition was canceled.

 In the 1992–1993 season, the program was made over with the collaboration of Jaime de Mora y Aragón, Chumy Chúmez, and Alfonso Ussía in a mini tertulia, as well as Ángel Garó's humor.